-In the case of certain corporate holders of the Bonds, interest on the Bonds will be included in the calculation of the alternative minimum tax as a result of the inclusion of interest on the Bonds in "adjusted current earnings" of certain corporations.
+In the case of certain corporate holders of the Bonds and Notes, interest on the Bonds and Notes will be included in the calculation of the alternative minimum tax as a result of the inclusion of interest on the Bonds and Notes in "adjusted current earnings" of certain corporations.

-Prospective purchasers of the Bonds should be aware that ownership of, accrual or receipt of interest on or disposition of tax-exempt obligations, such as the Bonds, may have additional federal income tax consequences for certain taxpayers, including, without limitation, taxpayers eligible for the earned income credit, recipients of certain Social Security and certain Railroad Retirement benefits, taxpayers that may be deemed to have incurred or continued indebtedness to purchase or carry tax-exempt obligations, financial institutions, property and casualty companies, foreign corporations and certain S corporations.
-Prospective purchasers of the Bonds should consult their tax advisors with respect to the need to furnish certain taxpayer information in order to avoid back up withholding.
-Bond Counsel expresses no opinion regarding any federal tax consequences other than its opinion with regard to the exclusion of interest on the Bonds from gross income pursuant to Section 103 of the Code and interest on the Bonds not constituting an item of tax preference under Section 57 of the Code.
-Prospective purchasers of the Bonds should consult their tax advisors with respect to all other tax consequences (including, but not limited to, those listed above) of holding the Bonds.
+Prospective purchasers of the Bonds or the Notes should be aware that ownership of, accrual or receipt of interest on or disposition of tax-exempt obligations, such as the Bonds or the Notes, may have additional federal income tax consequences for certain taxpayers, including, without limitation, taxpayers eligible for the earned income credit, recipients of certain Social Security and certain Railroad Retirement benefits, taxpayers that may be deemed to have incurred or continued indebtedness to purchase or carry tax-exempt obligations, financial institutions, property and casualty companies, foreign corporations and certain S corporations.
+Prospective purchasers of the Bonds or Notes should consult their tax advisors with respect to the need to furnish certain taxpayer information in order to avoid back up withholding.

+Bond Counsel expresses no opinion regarding any federal tax consequences other than its opinion with regard to the exclusion of interest on the Bonds and Notes from gross income pursuant to Section 103 of the Code and interest on the Bonds and Notes not constituting an item of tax preference under Section 57 of the Code.
+Prospective purchasers of the Bonds or the Notes should consult their tax advisors with respect to all other tax consequences (including, but not limited to, those listed above) of holding the Bonds or the Notes.

 The Internal Revenue Service ("Service") has an ongoing program of auditing state and local government obligations, which may include randomly selecting bond issues for audit, to determine whether interest paid to the holders is properly excludable from gross income for federal income tax purposes.
-It cannot be predicted whether the Bonds will be audited.
-If an audit is commenced, under current Service procedures the holders of the Bonds may not be permitted to participate in the audit process, and the value and liquidity of the Bonds may be adversely affected.
+It cannot be predicted whether the Bonds or Notes will be audited.
+If an audit is commenced, under current Service procedures the holders of the Bonds and Notes may not be permitted to participate in the audit process, and the value and liquidity of the Bonds and Notes may be adversely affected.